supa2/Automaton/Automaton-Machine-class.md

 ### uint32_t runtime_micros( void ) ###

 Returns the runtime of the current object state in microseconds.
+Normally you would use a atm_timer_micros object to time states.

 ```c++
 Serial.print( led1.runtime_micros() );